-The addresses with the first four most significant bits 1111 cannot be assigned.
+➤ The addresses with the first four most significant bits 1111 cannot be assigned.
 These addresses are called class E addresses and are reserved.

 When IP addresses are planned during network construction, IP addresses must be assigned based on the property of the network to be built.
 If the network needs to be connected to the Internet, users should apply for IP addresses to the corresponding agency.
-Internet Corporation for Assigned Names and Numbers (ICANN) is the final organization responsible for IP address assignment.
+In China, you can apply to China Internet Network Information Center (CNNIC) for IP addresses.
+Internet Corporation for Assigned Names and Numbers (ICANN) is the final organization responsible for IP addresse assignment.
 If the network to be built is an internal private network, users do not need to apply for IP addresses.
 However, IP addresses cannot be assigned at random.
 It is recommended to assign dedicated private network addresses.